JeffRisberg/DJ05/README.md

-# React Front End Example
+# Django - React example

 Technologies used: